Limited-time offer

 See this article to get some ideas for training topics: How to perform training and awareness according to NIS 2.

-Even though NIS2 does not specifically require a top-level document that would define the direction for cybersecurity, such a document is a best practice according to international standards because of the following fact: if you don’t know where you are going, you will likely get lost.
+Even though NIS2 does not specifically require a top-level document that defines the direction for cybersecurity, such a document is a best practice according to international standards because of the following fact: If you don’t know where you are going, you will likely get lost.

 This is why such a top-level document is needed — it clearly shows what needs to be achieved with cybersecurity, what the main roles and responsibilities are, and how the success will be measured.